 David Hoffman is the Steed Family Professor of the Practice of Cybersecurity Policy at the Sanford School of Public Policy at Duke University.
-He is also the Associate General Counsel and Senior Director of Data Policy Strategy for Intel Corporation.

 Hoffman currently chairs the Civil Liberties and Privacy Panel for the Director’s Advisory Board for the US National Security Agency.
 He also chairs the board of the Center for Cybersecurity Policy and Law, and serves on the Advisory Boards for the Future of Privacy Forum and Mine.
 Hoffman also founded and chairs the board for the Triangle Privacy Research Hub, which highlights and fosters cybersecurity and privacy academic research done in the North Carolina Research Triangle.

+Previously David was an Associate General Counsel and Senior Director of Data Policy Strategy for Intel Corporation.
 Hoffman previously served on the Department of Homeland Security’s Data Privacy and Integrity Advisory Committee and the Board of Directors of the National Cyber Security Alliance.
 He has also served in the U.S. Federal Trade Commission’s Online Access and Security Committee, the Center for Strategic and International Studies Cyber Security Commission, the Steering Committee for BBBOnline, the TRUSTe Board of Directors and the Board of the International Association of Privacy Professionals.
 He is the author of many papers and articles on cybersecurity and privacy and has testified to Congress on these topics.
 Hoffman has a JD from Duke Law School, where he was a member of the Duke Law Journal.
 He received an AB from Hamilton College.